eeudave/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
 The most outstanding projects of the Data Analytics Bootcamp

 Hi!
-I'm Erik Eudave, a Data Analyst with experience in Python, Streamlit, R, SQL, PowerBI, Tableau an Machine Learning.
+I'm Erik Eudave, a Data Analyst with experience in Python, Streamlit, R, SQL, PowerBI, Tableau and Machine Learning.
 Here you'll find a collection of projects I've completed.

 ## Proyects